 Synthetic receiver functions were generated using the reflectivity method to match the amplitude and timing of both the Moho and LAB conversions on the stacked SRFs.
 Using the programs "icmod" and "respknt", the responses of an incoming S-wave to different three-layer velocity models were generated.
 These synthetic responses were then processed using the same approach outlined previously to obtain the synthetic SRFs.
-The amplitude and timing of the phases on the real and synthetic receiver functions were matched by adjusting the crustal, upper mantle, and lower mantle velocities as well as the depth of the Moho and the
+The amplitude and timing of the phases on the real and synthetic receiver functions were matched by adjusting the crustal, upper mantle, and lower mantle velocities as well as the depth of the Moho and the LAB.

-LAB.
 While these values varied from station to station, the average crustal and upper mantle S-wave velocities needed to fit the Moho amplitude were about 3.6 and 4.5 km/s, respectively.
 These are similar to the S-wave velocities used to fit the Moho amplitude on the SANDSN PRFs.
 To fit the LAB amplitude, an average lower mantle velocity of about 4.2 km/s is required.
 In all cases, a default Poisson's ratio of 0.25 was used.

 It should be noted that the average shear velocities and default Poisson's ratio used to generate the synthetics differ from those found by waveform modeling.
 Rodgers et al. (1999) reported average crustal S-wave velocities of 3.7 and 3.5 km/s and average upper mantle S velocities of 4.3 and 4.55 km/s for the Arabian Shield and Platform, respectively.
 In addition, the reported Poisson's ratio in the Arabian Shield mantle was 0.29, while in the Platform it was 0.27.
 Testing reveled that the waveform modeling velocities did not fit the SRF phase amplitudes as well, but the timing of the phases only changed by a few tenths of a second.
 Therefore, the difference in shear velocities only leads to a few kilometers difference in depth.
-However, the timing of
+However, the timing of the phase conversions is more dependent on the Poisson's ratio.

-Fig. 17 SKS splitting parameters for several KACST stations.
-Red crosses indicate station locations with too few SKS splitting parameters to determine a meaningful average.
-The direction of the black bar indicates the average direction of fast polarization and its length is scaled by the delay time between the fast and slow waves.
-Most stations east of the Red Sea Rift show consistent northwesterly fast directions with some complications arising in the vicinity of the Dead Sea the phase conversions is more dependent on the Poisson's ratio.
 Larger Poisson's ratios, such as those suggested by the waveform modeling, results in earlier arrivals and hence shallower depths.
 Several tests were performed to examine how much the Moho and LAB depths changed when using the Shield and Platform Poisson's ratio values.
 Based on the amount of variation observed, the reported Moho and LAB depths are accurate to within 5 and 10 km, respectively.

-Seafloor spreading in the Red Sea is non-uniform, ranging from nearly 0 cm/year in the north to about 2 cm/year in the south.
-Given the configuration of stations, we focused our examination along profile AA', which extends from the southern Red Sea Rift axis inland to station HASS (Fig. 19).
+Seafloor spreading in the Red Sea is non-uniform, ranging from nearly 0 cm/yr in the north to about 2 cm/yr in the south.
+Given the configuration of stations, we focused our examination along profile AA', which extends from the southern Red Sea Rift axis inland to station HASS (Figure 19).
 This allowed us to examine the most extensively rifted portion of the lithosphere as well as the structure beneath both the Arabian Shield and Platform.
 However, for comparison, we also examined the more northern profile BB', which extends from the northern rift axis across the Arabian Shield to station ARSS.